cooper/evented-object/README.md

 programs, whereas the previous versions were not suitable for such uses.

 The main comptability issue is the arguments passed to the callbacks.
-In the earlier versions, the EventedObject instance was *always* the first argument of *all* events, until EventedObject 0.6 added the ability to pass a parameter to `->attach_event()` that would tell EventedObject to omit the object from the callback's argument list.
+In the earlier versions, the evented object was *always* the first argument of *all* events, until EventedObject 0.6 added the ability to pass a parameter to `->attach_event()` that would tell EventedObject to omit the object from the callback's argument list.